level-down/internal/CoC_propsals/kailana.md

 The code of conduct applies "in all spaces and situations where the org is present" including—but not limited to—pull requests, Discord, Zoom, Slack, and other physical and online communication channels.

 ## Expectations for Behavior
 All org members should familiarize themselves with this document to better understand the expectations for behavior when communicating and interacting with members.
-Community members are expected to adhere to
+Community members are expected to adhere to guidelines as outlined on communication channels (terms of service).

 ## Violations
 The org makes the distinction between incidents that are teachable and non-teachable.